carlosperate/awesome-microbit/README.md

 - [bitty blue](http://www.bittysoftware.com/apps/bitty_blue.html) - Play with 3D "PolySquiggles", use as a compass, have fun with the buttons, send images or text to the LED display, connect and control electronic circuits, and all via Bluetooth.
 - [bitty data logger](http://www.bittysoftware.com/apps/bitty_data_logger.html) - Capture and chart accelerometer, magnetometer and temperature data from your micro:bit's internal sensors over Bluetooth.
+- [microbit chrome](https://github.com/Microsoft/microbit-chrome) - Prototype chrome addon that exposes the micro:bit's serial output to webpages like the MakeCode editor.

 ## Interface Chip